Kardashian's driver was one of 17 detained over armed robbery

 The prosecutor’s office said a ring worth an estimated 4 million euros ($4.5 million) and a jewelry box with contents worth about 5 million euros ($5.6 million) were stolen.

-Kardashian's former bodyguard, Pascal Duvier, has said publicly he thought the robbery was an inside job.
+Kardashian’s former bodyguard, Pascal Duvier, was with Kardashian West’s sisters Kourtney Kardashian and Kendall Jenner at a nightclub when the attack happened.
+He has said publicly he thought the robbery was an inside job.

 “They’re going to shoot me”

-Kardashian West is expected to break her silence in the new season of "Keeping Up With the Kardashians," where a promo shows her tearfully recalling the night she was robbed.
+Kardashian West looks set to break her silence over the robbery in the new season of “Keeping Up With the Kardashians,” where a promo shows the reality star tearfully recalling the night thieves held her at gunpoint.

-"Keeping Up With the Kardashians" stopped filming for a time after the heist and Kardashian West has not given any interviews about the incident.
+“Keeping Up With the Kardashians” halted filming for a time after the robbery and Kardashian West has not given any interviews about the incident.
+She had been in Paris for Fashion Week and E! cameras were not present at the time of the crime.

 The new season of “Keeping Up With the Kardashians” debuts on E! in March.